 - access to the Work Bonus

-- your payment being taxable
+- payments being taxable

 If you transfer to Age Pension:

-- continued access to Incentive Allowance
+- continue to get the Incentive Allowance